 Sara & Eric’s wedding at Wood Lake Nature Center in Richfield, Minnesota.

 Sara and Eric’s Wood Lake Nature Center wedding was in January.
+The nature center offered a warm and cozy area with a fireplace to have their romantic and spiritual elopement.

 Not all couples want posed pictures at their wedding.
 Some want a professional to simply be there and document the day.
 So this was my mission for Sara and Eric’s wedding.
 To record organic events and emotions as they happened, without a lot of posing, or intruding on the natural order of things.
-I love when couples know what they want and trust me like this.
+I love it when couples know what they want and trust me like this.

 We started the evening with Sara getting ready at a friend’s house for the wedding, doing a few portraits and details.
 Seeing herself in the mirror after finishing her hair and makeup made Sara light up with joy.
 She took on this inner glow that would follow her for the rest of the wedding.